While creating a chart in Excel, you can use a horizontal line as a target line or an average line.

 This horizontal line can be a dynamic one which will change its value or a line with a fixed value.

-And in today’s post, I’m going to show you exactly how you can insert a horizontal line to a chart in Excel using simplified steps.
+And in today’s post, I’m going to show you exactly how you can insert a horizontal line to a chart.

 An average line plays an important role whenever you have to study some trend lines and impact of different factors on trend.